Abraval/NPRScrape/README.md

 ![](public/css/img/1.png)

-Once displayed, each podcast provides the option to save an episode using a "Save Podcast".
+Once displayed, user has an option to save episode using a "Save Podcast" button.
 Additionally, user can navigate to the saved podcast(s) using the "View Saved Episodes" button.

 ![](public/css/img/2.png)

 Once there, user can add notes to any saved episodes, view notes previosly added or remove episodes from "Saved".

 ![](public/css/img/3.png)
 ![](public/css/img/4.png)

 ## Technologies Used